 The standard operating mode of the detector is called "Integrate-Then-Read" (ITR).
-In this mode ("snapshot" mode), before the start of integration, a reset is performed simultaneously on the whole chip and further accumulation of signal is stopped by a bias voltage at the end of integration.
+In this "snapshot" mode a reset is performed simultaneously on the whole chip before the start of integration.
+The end of integration is set by applying a bias voltage that inhibits further accumulation of signal.
 The frame rate in "snapshot" mode is determined by the sum of the integration time and the readout time.

-On the other hand, ITR mode allows to select an integration as short as 0.2 ms per frame.
+ITR mode allows to select an integration as short as 0.2 ms per frame.
 The minimum integration time is given by the time needed to propagate the reset signal.
-The time required to readout a full frame in ITR mode is about 6 ms.

-However, in many cases there is no need to read out the full detector array: it may be advantageous to use sub-array readout (windowing).
-Windowing of the detector by line selection reduces the time needed for readout.
-Windowing by software by column selection after readout reduces the amount of data to be processed in the downstream steps of data handling.
+The time required to readout a full frame in ITR mode is about 6 ms. However, in many cases there is no need to read out the full detector array: it may be advantageous to use sub-array readout (windowing).
+Windowing of the detector by line selection reduces the time needed for readout (hardware windowing).
+Software windowing by column selection after readout reduces the amount of data to be processed in the downstream steps of data handling.